 High APY vs Safe Staking: How to Choose the Right Strategy for Your Crypto

-If you’ve spent any time comparing crypto staking platforms, you’ve probably noticed something confusing:
+If you’ve spent any time comparing crypto staking platforms, you’ve probably noticed something confusing: Some platforms offer 4–6% APY, while others advertise 20%, 50%, or even 100%+ returns.

 At first glance, it feels like an easy decision.
+But in practice, it raises a more important question:

 Are higher staking rewards actually better—or just riskier?